VinoSarran/surfs_up/README.md

-# “Always pass on what you have learned.” — Yoda
+# “I scream.
+You scream.
+We all scream for Beach Cream”

 ## Overview of Project:
-This analysis measures the risk of an organization as a portion of its tenured work force nears retirement.
-They can brace for impact or leverage remaining time or come up with creative incentives to knowledge share with younger generations of employees.
+This analysis helps examine the risk of opening a business that needs to function year round, year after year.
+What better way to gain insight than looking at the extremes: Mid Summer-June and Mid Winter-December for every year within the data.

 ### Results:
 - Running a distinct count on the table housing retired employees and their titles shows that more than 90,000 employees could be retiring of the 300,000 in the employee table: